marinalimeira/markdown-cv/source/cv.md

 - nov/2016 - mar/2018: Freelancer Software Developer, Testr - remote

 > The startup is focused on create remote usability tests to help UX designers, there was a fullstack developer.
-My tools were Ruby on Rails, jQuery and PostgreSQL as database.
+I worked on their platform, using Ruby on Rails, jQuery and PostgreSQL as database.

 - out/2016 - dez/2016: Software Engineer, CodeMiner42 - remote